ab-emptycup/ab-emptycup.github.io/devlog/azure-migration.md

 - Shared Global Administrator access to Xencia for both subscriptions.
 - Awaiting their confirmation for timings for migration.
 Likely in the next 2 days.
 - The migration has been scheduled for next Friday 6am.

+## November 4

+Got on the call for the migration at 6am

+TODO: Before beginning all the the available resource providers were "registered" for the new subscription.
+But, those registrations have not been evoked after the migration.
+This needs to be double checked.

+- We first moved the target subscription to the source directory / tenant.
+Moved the resources to the target subscription and then moved the target subscription back to the target tenant.
+- We had a road block moving the studio render workers.
+Apparently moving spot instances across subscriptions is not currently supported.
+So, we decided to just move the VHD snapshot to the new subscription and create new worker VMs again.
+- Next we moved the app services.
+We deleted the SSL bindings and the app certificates first.
+Then created them again after the move.
+Remembered that studio3d backend doesn't have a custom domain configured.
+- We then created a new SSH key in the new subscription as moving SSH keys is not supported.

+After the migration, I successfully created a render worker VM with a dynamic ip on the new subscription.
+But, I realised that there is an issue with the hardcoded azure credentials in the app.
+Till the app env var config is updated, the app will still try to spin up render workers from the old subscription.
+Further, the render-worker script itself needs to be updated with new tenent credentials for it to be able to turn itself off.

+I have left these changes for a future session as there seem to be some active render work happening on the product and I don't want to disrupt that.
+I will mostly likely get to it during the first half of the next week.
+There is also the task of migrating s3 assets to azure.
+It also looks like I should document things even for studio3d.
+I don't think I'll remember all the important things if I come back after a month or two.
+At this point, I'm not confident that I don't have to come back for a couple of months.